restar123/restar123/README.md

-- 👋 Hi, I’m @restar123
+- 👋 Hi, I’m Restar
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning laravel
-- 💞️ I’m looking to collaborate on various projects
-- 📫 How to reach me it's through github

 <!---
 restar123/restar123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.